 That’s one of the reasons why parents often seek ways to help their children buy a first home in Washington.
 It’s a common practice all across the country, in fact.

-A report published in 2016 by the National Association of REALTORS® (NAR) found that almost one-fourth of millennial home buyers had their relatives help out with the down-payment expense.
+A recent report published by the National Association of REALTORS® (NAR) found that almost one-fourth of millennial home buyers had their relatives help out with the down-payment expense.
 Parents, in particular, were listed as a common source of financial help.

 “Overall, the median down payment ranged from 7 percent for millennial buyers to 21 percent for older boomers and the Silent Generation.
 Nearly a quarter (23 percent) of millennials cited a gift from a relative or friend – typically their parents – as a source of their down payment.”